 Add the game to

-~/.config/launch_options.ini.
-The quickest way is:game-launcher-addIt lists your installed Steam games, lets you pick one, asks for a friendly name, and writes the alias (name + AppID) plus a starter section for you.
+~/.config/launch-options.ini.
+The quickest way is:launch-options --addIt lists your installed Steam games, lets you pick one, asks for a friendly name, and writes the alias (name + AppID) plus a starter section for you.
 Then edit that section to define the game's modes (see below).
-Or add it by hand.

 Launch from Steam.
 If the game has more than one mode, a picker appears; otherwise it launches directly.
 Each run is logged to